-Our practices all start with a soil driven plant positive approach, complete soils create healthy plants and healthy plant can defend themselves from pest and disease.
+Our practices all start with a soil driven, plant positive approach; living and mineralized soils create healthy plants and healthy plant can defend themselves from pest and disease.
 We’re also careful to create safe havens and diverse habits for a diverse insect population.
 We keep in mind that every action has a biological consequence and work to balance the ideal and the practical in every task.
 We are proud to be Certified Naturally Grown!

 Certified Naturally Grown means…